jeMATHfischer/jeMATHfischergithubio/_posts/2019-01-28-network segregation.md

 date: 2019-01-28T10:20:00Z
 ---

 In the previous post, I described the dynamics of our network in terms of agents and their individual opinions.
-Furthermore, I motivated the mathematical approach in terms of graphs and demonstrated via a simulation the segregation of the process.
+Furthermore, I motivated the mathematical approach in terms of graphs and demonstrated via a simulation the segregation of the network.
 This post serves as a bridge to extend our discussion of segregation of networks further.
 To that end, I introduce the mathematical framework with all necessary notation.
 After having set this groundwork, we can easily extend the model, so bear with me.

 <script type="text/javascript" async
   src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-MML-AM_CHTML">